matthew4218/MPC-JF/README.md

 ### Troubleshooting :
 - Sometimes if it stop working, because of idk, **MPC updates** or some specific settings change, just **re-run** `MPCJF.reg` (& `Install-MPCJF-HiddenProtocol.ps1`).
 - If you change your server adress : modify the installed **MPCJF** userscript : Browser settings → Extensions → **Violentmonkey** → Options → Go to **Installed Scripts** → MPC-JF ***`</>`***
+- If Jellyfin removed or changed you JMP deviceId : re-do step 4.
 - If MPC takes time to launch the media, it's because HDDs are in standby and MPC is waiting for them to respond.
 I have made a tiny watcher that wake up my NAS HDDs at JF Home screen for faster first play here :
 [jellyfin-nas-hdd-spinup](https://github.com/Damocles-fr/jellyfin-nas-hdd-spinup)
 - To uninstall `Install-MPCJF-HiddenProtocol.ps1` : run in Powershell :